Alert Source Discuss

 uint32 fillDeadline;

-/// @dev The outputs to be given to the filler as part of order settlement
+/// @dev The minimum outputs that must to be given to the filler as part of order settlement.
+Similar to maxSpent, it's possible

 }